 - Financial exploitation

-A lack of governmental authority over drug treatment centers does not give them the right to mistreat or abuse patients.
-Injured victims have the right to go up against treatment facilities in the civil courts.
-Filing a civil claim could be an outlet for justice, closure, and financial recovery for people who were trying to obtain sobriety.
+Lack of governmental authority over drug treatment centers does not give them the right to mistreat or abuse patients.
+Injured victims have the right to pursue the staff and operators of these abusive facilities in the civil courts.
+Filing a civil claim could be an avenue for justice, closure, and financial recovery for innocent and unsuspecting people who were trying to obtain sobriety.

 - Malnourishment.
-Undergoing drug detoxification can cause some physical changes in a patient, but after an initial period of detox the patient should start to recovery.
-If by the time the patient is in rehab, he or she still appears too thin, sickly, malnourished, or dehydrated, the center may not be providing proper food, drink, or medications.
+Undergoing drug detoxification can cause some physical changes in a patient, but after an initial period of detox, the patient should start to recover.
+If by the time the patient is finished detox, he or she still appears too thin, sickly, malnourished, or dehydrated, the center may not be providing proper food, drink, or medications.

-- Abrupt changes in financial station.
+- Abrupt changes in financial situation.
 Rehabilitation facilities are not free, but the center should be open and honest about its fees.
-It should provide an invoice and breakdown of all charges.
-Keep tabs on you or your loved one’s bank account while in rehab.
-Alert the authorities for any unauthorized or unusual charges to the account.
+It should provide invoices and breakdowns of all charges.
+Keep tabs on your or your loved one’s bank account while in rehab.
+Alert the authorities to any unauthorized or unusual charges to the account.

-Abuse, neglect, and fraud are most common against those who cannot defend themselves.
+Abuse, neglect, and fraud are most commonly perpetrated against those who are in a weakened position to defend themselves.
 This includes children, the elderly, and people struggling to overcome substance addictions.
-Noticing the signs of something wrong could prevent further damage to the victim.
+Being able to spot the signs that something’s wrong could prevent further harm to the victim.
 As soon as you notice signs of abuse, remove yourself or your loved one from the facility and contact an attorney.

 Why Choose Us?

-Choosing your personal injury attorney is the first step toward achieving a positive outcome for your case.
+Choosing your personal injury attorney is the first step toward achieving a positive outcome.
 The lawyer you choose should have the experience, compassion, and resources to optimize the strength of your claim.
-Look for a lawyer with a proven history of success, as well as specific experience in drug rehab center abuse law.
-Clients choose Rosenfeld Injury Lawyers LLC to represent them for many reasons, including:
+Look for legal counsel with a proven history of success, as well as specific experience in drug rehab center abuse law.
+Clients choose Rosenfeld Injury Lawyers to represent them for many reasons, including:

-- We will invest the necessary resources to increase your odds of success and financial recovery during your case.
+- We will invest the necessary resources to increase your chances of success and financial recovery in your case.

 - We never work for corporations, insurance companies, physicians, or drug treatment centers.
 We only work for you, the victim.

-- We have made record-setting recoveries for past clients.
-We maximize payouts with contingency fee legal cost arrangements.
+- We have won record-setting recoveriesfor past clients.
+We maximize payouts for clients with contingency-fee cost arrangements.

-- We have a network of trusted attorneys from across the country that we can refer you to if we cannot help you.
+- We have a network of trusted attorneys across the country whom we can refer you to if we cannot help you.

-Our lawyers care about what happens to you.
-We are passionate about protecting the rights of citizens in Chicago.
-Our firm understands the nature of drug addictions and the difficulties you face.
+Our lawyers care what happens to you.
+We are passionate about protecting the rights of people in substance abuse treatment.
+Our firm understands the nature of drug addiction and the difficulties you face.
 We know the personal and financial losses drug rehab center abuse may have cost you.
 We want to help you fight for justice and financial compensation.
-Initial consultations are always free and 100% confidential.
+Initial consultations are always free and completely confidential.

-Drug rehab center abuse can do more than derail a patient’s recovery from a drug addiction – it could cause a host of new problems that may plague the victim.
+Drug rehab center abuse can do more than derail a patient’s recovery—it can cause a host of new problems that may plague the victim.
 Treatment center abuse can cause relapse, overdose, and patient fatalities.
 It can also cause significant physical, financial, and emotional suffering for all involved.
-If you need a lawyer’s assistance with a drug rehab center abuse case in Chicago, contact us today.
+If you need a lawyer’s assistance with a drug rehab center abuse case, contact us today.
 Our attorneys can build a personalized legal strategy on your behalf.